van-dyke/cppmetamagic/README.md

 **Output:**

 *indexSequence<<anonymous> >::indexSequence() [with long unsigned int ...\<anonymous\> = {0ul, 1ul, 2ul, 3ul, 4ul}]*

+We can see, point to point, how makeIndexSequence<3> become index_sequenxe<0, 1, 2>.

+We have that makeIndexSequence<3> is defined as typename indexSequenceHelper<3>::type [N is 3]

+indexSequenceHelper<3> match only the general case so

+inherit from indexSequenceHelper<2, 2> [N is 3 and Next... is empty]

+indexSequenceHelper<2, 2> match only the general case so

+inherit from indexSequenceHelper<1, 1, 2> [N is 2 and Next... is 2]

+indexSequenceHelper<1, 1, 2> match only the general case so

+inherit from indexSequenceHelper<0, 0, 1, 2> [N is 1 and Next... is 1, 2]

+indexSequenceHelper<0, 0, 1, 2> match both case (general an partial specialization) so

+the partial specialization is applied and define type = indexSequence<0, 1, 2> [Next... is 0, 1, 2]

 # 4. Determine if a type contains a certain func  (SFINAE)